urlaubsverwaltung/urlaubsverwaltung/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for contributing to the Urlaubsverwaltung.
 Please review the following notes before submitting you pull request.

+Please look for other issues or pull requests which already work on this topic.
+Is somebody already on it?
+Do you need to synchronize?

 # Security Vulnerabilities

 🛑 STOP! 🛑 If your contribution fixes a security vulnerability, please do not submit it.
 Instead, please write an E-Mail to urlaubsverwaltung@synyx.de with all the information to recreate the security vulnerability.

 # Describing Your Changes

 If, having reviewed the notes above, you're ready to submit your pull request, please provide a brief description of the proposed changes.